SEE National Curriculum

 As part of the inspection framework, all schools in England, which are subject to the regulations of the National Curriculum, are expected to have active policies in place for the following:

-From September 2015, when Ofsted inspectors form a judgement of a school, they must consider the provision being made for the pupils’ spiritual, moral, social and cultural development and, with the additional duty to actively promote fundamental British values, schools must:
+When Ofsted inspectors form a judgement of a school, they must consider the provision being made for the pupils’ spiritual, moral, social and cultural development and, with the additional duty to actively promote fundamental British values, schools must:

 The Human Values Foundation’s programmes called: